-To ensure the safety of all students at our school, the following guidelines should be followed when medications are to be sent to school:
+To ensure the safety of all students at our school, the following guidelines should be followed when requesting administration of medications at school:

-2. All medications, both prescription and over-the-counter, must be accompanied by an Administration of Medication Request Form.
-This form is available in the clinic or can be printed from the resources section to the right) and brought to the school clinic by an adult.
+2. All medications, both prescription and over-the-counter, must be accompanied by an Administration of Medication Request Form (this form is available in the clinic or can be printed from the resources section to the right) and brought to the school clinic by an adult.
 Students may not transport medications to school.

 3. All medications must be in the ORIGINAL CHILD PROOF CONTAINER.
 Prescription medications must be in the labeled prescription bottle.
 Medications stored in baggies, envelopes, etc., will not be administered.
 School staff will only adminster medication according to the directions on the label.